T-kolberg/Graf-Coordinate/README.md

             - Double-click on the Love installer.
 When the prompt "Windows protected your PC" appears, select "more info" and click on "Run anyway" to proceed with the installation
     - Download the GrafCoordinate.zip and extract the lose files
     - Select the loose files, right click on one of the selected files and choose the option "send to" and select "compressed (zipped) folder" to compress the files into a single zip file
-    - After compressing the files into a single zip file,
+    - After compressing the files into a single zip file
-        - either right click on the GrafCoordinate.zip, choose "open with" and select Löve
+        - Either right click on the GrafCoordinate.zip, choose "open with" and select Löve
-        - or enable the "file name extensions" in Windows inside the Explorer's View tab
+        - Or enable the "file name extensions" in Windows inside the Explorer's View tab
-            - change the GrafCoordinate.zip to GrafCoordinate.love
+            - Change the GrafCoordinate.zip to GrafCoordinate.love
-            - double-click on GrafCoordinate.love
+            - Double-click on GrafCoordinate.love

 ## How to use